GitHub Copilot

 To enable this feature, connect your GitHub account.
 There are two methods for connecting, depending on whether you have a GitHub organization or manage Copilot licenses through GitHub enterprise.

-| Method | GitHub App (Preferred method) | Personal Access Token |
+Method GitHub App Personal Access Token (PAT GitHub App + PAT

-| Best For | Companies using GitHub as their SCM. | Companies managing Copilot licenses using GitHub Enterprise and working in another SCM like GitLab or ADO. |
+Best For Companies using GitHub as their SCM.
+Companies managing Copilot licenses using GitHub Enterprise and working in another SCM like GitLab or ADO.
+Companies using GitHub that also want to track user usage and more advanced data.

-| Access Expiration | Does not expire. | Requires you to set an expiration date and periodically refresh the token. |
+Access Expiration Does not expire.
+Requires you to set an expiration date and periodically refresh the token.
+Requires you to set an expiration date and periodically refresh the token.

 Important Notes:

-- Billing and Seat Utilization Data: This data is only available at the organization level in GitHub.
+• Billing and Seat Utilization Data: This data is only available at the organization level in GitHub.
 You will not see seat utilization metrics if you do not have a GitHub Organization.

-- Team Data: If you have a GitHub Organization, we will also sync your GitHub Teams to help with analysis.
+• Team Data: If you have a GitHub Organization, we will also sync your GitHub Teams to help with analysis.
 Please note that we do not currently sync teams from the Enterprise level.

-Method 1: Connecting via GitHub App (Preferred)
+Connecting via GitHub App

 To connect, simply install our official GitHub App while creating a Software.com organization.
 The connection is handled via OAuth and does not expire, providing continuous data syncing.

-Method 2: Connecting via Personal Access Token (PAT)
+Connecting via Personal Access Token (PAT)

 The authenticated user must be an enterprise owner or billing manager to use these endpoints.
 OAuth app tokens and personal access tokens (classic) need the manage_billing:copilot and read:enterprise scopes.